bahadraksakal/MSE_StocksMarketAPI/README.md

 2. Install the project's dependencies using NuGet Package Manager to install the required packages before running the project.

-3. To run the project as Default:/
+3. To run the project as Default:\
  !!!  a) Run the project.

-4. To run the project Manually:/
+4. To run the project Manually:\
- !!!  a) Run the StocksMarketWebAPI application./
+ !!!  a) Run the StocksMarketWebAPI application.\
- !!!  b) Then compile the GetStockService application./ !!! c) Run the HangFireApp application.
+ !!!  b) Then compile the GetStockService application.\
+ !!! c) Run the HangFireApp application.

 5. HangFireApp runs GetStockService once per minute.
 GetStockService pulls all the stocks and sends this data to the Web API.